Last night, I met the owner of a small business who’d been sued by Getty Images for thousands of pounds.

 Don’t take the chance – use copyright-free material or create your own.

 Disclaimer: Please note I’m not a copyright lawyer.
 I’m a copywriter.
-Despite the potential confusion, this is not the same thing at all.
+Despite the similarity of the words, this is not the same thing at all.